warp-contracts/nlp/README.md

 ## Why using smart-contracts for ML?

-1. Transparency
+1. Transparency.
-Users can audit how the model was trained and on which data sources
+Users can audit how the model was trained and on which data sources.
-2. Incentivisation
+2. Incentivisation.
-Actors providing data that improves the quality of the model could be automatically rewarded
+Actors providing data that improves the quality of the model could be automatically rewarded.
-3. Accessibility & Interoperability
+3. Accessibility & Interoperability.
-The model could be natively used from other smart contracts
+The model could be natively used from other smart contracts.
-4. Permanence
+4. Permanence.
-The model is stored on Arweave and will remain operational without incurring additional maintenance costs
+The model is stored on Arweave and will remain operational without incurring additional maintenance costs.

 ##  Future work

-This project is just a proof of concept how [Warp contracts](https://github.com/warp-contracts) may facilitate the deployment of machine learning projects.
-In the future will be interesting to explore the following areas:
+This project is just a proof of concept how [Warp Contracts](https://github.com/warp-contracts) may facilitate the deployment of machine learning projects.
+In the future it will be interesting to explore the following areas:

 1. Privacy preserving learning (provision of sensitive data)
 2. Federated learning (different models combining state to achieve better performance)